aparajita/tailwind-ionic/README.md

 ## Installation

-First install the plugin in your project.

 ```shell
 pnpm add @aparajita/tailwind-ionic
 ```

-Then require the plugin in your `tailwind.config.js` file:
+If you only want the default variants and no Ionic theme colors, add the plugin to your `tailwind.config.js` file:

 ```javascript
 module.exports = {